 With just a 15% success rate for MuckRock requests, and a lethargic 276 day response time, United States Customs and Border Protection (CBP) is not really known for their transparency.
 As Melissa Crow, of the American Immigration Council, said in an American Immigration Lawyers Association (AILA) press release just last year, “CBP unfortunately has a long history of ignoring requests for information that may be inconvenient.”

 On two recent CBP FOIA requests of mine, the agency crossed the line from frustration into absurdity.
-One of the requests was for CBP contracts with the Israeli forensic tech company Cellebrite, the other was for a contract with SNAP Inc., the maker of Snapchat, who recently sold a biometric identification system to CBP.
+One of the requests was for CBP contracts with the Israeli forensic tech company Cellebrite, the other was for a contract with SNAP Inc., (a different company than the maker of Snapchat which bears the same name), who recently sold a biometric identification system to CBP.